vitorpc/MeioUpload/README.markdown

 ## Installation
-- Clone from github: in your behaviors directory type `git clone git://github.com/jrbasso/MeioUpload.git plugins/meio_upload`
+- Clone from github: in your behaviors directory type `git clone -b 3.0 git://github.com/jrbasso/MeioUpload.git plugins/meio_upload`
-- Add as a git submodule: in your behaviors directory type `git submodule add git://github.com/jrbasso/MeioUpload.git plugins/meio_upload`
+- Add as a git submodule: in your behaviors directory type `git submodule add -b 3.0 git://github.com/jrbasso/MeioUpload.git plugins/meio_upload`
 - Download an archive from github and extract it in `plugins/meio_upload`

 * If you require thumbnails for image generation, download the latest copy of phpThumb and extract it into your vendors directory.
 Should end up like: /vendors/phpThumb/{files}. (http://phpthumb.sourceforge.net)